 This was done by creating classCodes for each piece of the course series and applying the appropriate code to the student in the payment processor’s system.
 Custom programming was required to grant access within the LifterLMS/WordPress installation, making sure that what they had completed in Kajabi continued to show as completed and that access was granted to the place where they left off.

 Because there were limitations set, for example, on one installation a quiz had to be passed before a person could move to the next course in the series, a simple timed drip sequence did not work.

 In the above case, we used the WP Fusion plugin to set a tag in MailChimp when the quiz was passed in order to send the next email in the sequence.

-While people can be set to join a MailChimp list upon course enrollment within LifterLMS, WP Fusion extends the functionality allowing your website to sync MailChimp tags with the site and apply those when people complete lessons, quizzes, and courses.
+While people can be sent to join a MailChimp list upon course enrollment within LifterLMS, WP Fusion extends the functionality, allowing your website to sync MailChimp tags with the site and apply those when people complete lessons, quizzes, and courses.

 Ongoing Work for the Customer

 The customer is continuing to build new programs, some of which will be incorporated into the portal landing page, and all of that will require the authorization based on the third-party system.
 Because this was created as a custom plugin, the functionality can be configured within new installations more easily.

 By using a combination of LifterLMS core functionality and custom programming along with premium plugins, WP-Tonic was able to create a learning environment that met the customer’s needs without the requirement of building a complete custom application.
 Furthermore, the appropriate MailChimp tags had to be set so that the email drip was also in alignment with their progress.